 - All measurements must be stated in SI units.

 Plagiarism is unacceptable.
 If detected, the EAJSTI will decline to process the submission.
-The similarity index acceptable is 25%
+The similarity index acceptable should be below 25%.

 Means should be reported in the same, or not more than one extra, number of digits as the original individual values.
 A measure of variability (standard deviation or standard error) should always be presented along with mean values in tabular or graphical forms.
 When the expression X ± A is used, always indicate whether A is variance, standard deviation, or standard error.
 It is essential to indicate the sample size or a number of replications in tables of means, correlations, and other statistical test results.
 Whenever the value of a test statistic (e.g. F, T, or Chi-square) is presented, the associated degrees of freedom and probability value should be indicated.
 Standard error values should accompany the estimates of model parameters (e.g. regression slope).
 Mathematical expressions should be carefully written, algebraic symbols should be written in italics, while suffixes and operators [e.g. f(x), log, exp] should be written in the roman typeface.
 If there are many equations, a number in parentheses should identify each, flush to the right.
 Duncan's Multiple Range Test (DMRT) is NOT acceptable for the separation of means.
-If necessary, consult a qualified biometrician for an adequate analysis of your data.
 References for the method used should be included under Materials and Methods.